Creamy Cheesy Crab Dip

 This dip has shown up at everything from casual TV nights to fancy Christmas parties at my house.
 It tastes great with a glass of crisp white wine or a light beer.
 During summer I'll include it as part of a seafood snack spread, and in winter it becomes the centerpiece of my holiday table.
 I love watching how everyone always gathers around it right away.

 A creamy baked dish topped with melted cheese and garnished with chopped chives.
-Pin it
+Save it

 A creamy baked dish topped with melted cheese and garnished with chopped chives. | kylierecipes.com